 Raw Material Trends.
 Our primary raw material is plastic resin.
-Polypropylene and polyethylene account for approximately 90% of our plastic resin purchases based on the pounds purchased.
+Polypropylene and polyethylene account for more than 90% of our plastic resin purchases based on the pounds purchased.
 Plastic resins are subject to price fluctuations, including those arising from supply shortages and changes in the prices of natural gas, crude oil and other petrochemical intermediates from which resins are produced.
-The average industry prices, as published in Chem Data as of June 30, 2012 per pound were as follows by fiscal year:
+The average industry prices, as published in Chem Data as of March 31, 2012 per pound were as follows by fiscal year:

 Pol Polyethylene Butene Film Polypropylene

 2012 2011 2010 2012 2011 2010

 1st quarter \$.68 \$.68 \$.71 \$.79 \$.78 \$.70

-2nd quarter .76 .72 .67 .88. .95 .82
+2nd quarter .76 .72 .67 .88 .95 .82

-3rd quarter .72 .79 .68 .85 1.08 .84
+3rd quarter .79 .68 1.08 .84

 4th quarter .73 .62 .98 .77

-We expect that plastic resin cost volatility will continue in calendar year 2012 as prices are expected to decline slightly during the fourth fiscal quarter.
+We expect that plastic resin cost volatility will continue in calendar year 2012 as prices are expected to decline during the third fiscal quarter after rising sharply during the second fiscal quarter.
 Due to differences in the timing of passing through resin cost changes to our customers on escalator/de-escalator programs, segments are negatively impacted in the short term when plastic resin costs increase and are positively impacted when plastic resin costs decrease.
-Recently, the Company has made progress towards shortening these timing lags, but we still have a number of customers whose prices adjust quarterly based on various index prices.
-This timing lag in passing through raw material cost changes could affect our results as plastic resin costs fluctuate.
+During fiscal 2011, the company made progress towards shortening these timing lags, but we still have a number of customers whose prices adjust quarterly based on various index prices.
+This timing lag in passing through raw material increases could affect our results as plastic resin costs fluctuate.

 Outlook.
-The Company is impacted by general economic and industrial growth, plastic resin availability and affordability, and general industrial production.
+The company is impacted by general economic and industrial growth, plastic resin availability and affordability, and general industrial production.
 Our business has both geographic and end market diversity, which reduces the effect of any one of these factors on our overall performance.
-Our results are affected by our ability pass through raw material cost changes to our customers, improve manufacturing productivity and adapt to volume changes of our customers.
-We seek to improve our overall profitability by implementing cost reduction programs for our manufacturing, selling and general and administrative expenses.
+Our results are affected by our ability to pass through raw material cost changes to our customers, improve manufacturing productivity and adapt to volume changes of our customers.
+We seek to improve our overall profitability by implementing cost reduction programs for our manufacturing, selling and general and administrative expenses in order to manage inflationary cost pressures.